 Ice Has Two Jobs

 Every ice cube in a cocktail is doing two things simultaneously: chilling the liquid and adding water to it as it melts.
 Both effects are essential — an undiluted spirit at full proof is often too sharp to drink comfortably, and the right dilution opens up aroma compounds and softens the spirit's edges.
-The question is not whether dilution happens but how much and how fast.
+The question is not whether dilution happens but how much, how fast, and how much control you have over it.

 This is why professional bars invest in quality ice.
 Better ice means more control over both variables.